software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 src/main/resources/static
 ```

 Vite builds the frontend application with the `npm run build` command.
 We can integrate the frontend's npm scripts with the backend's Maven workflow using the [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin).
-Using the plugin, we can run all the commands required for the frontend application when we compile the Java code.
+Using the plugin, we can run all the commands required to build the frontend application when we compile the Java code.
 This will simplify the deployment workflow of the application.

 Let's add the frontend-maven-plugin to the `<plugins>` list in the `pom.xml` file: